 By establishing these procedures, you create a clear picture of whether you are on track to hit your goals.
 For example, an SOP might state that your property manager must report on occupancy rates by the fifth of every month.
 If the rate falls below your target, the SOP could trigger a predefined action plan, like launching a new marketing campaign.
 This systematic approach keeps your team aligned and allows you to adjust your strategy quickly and effectively.

-Scale Your KPI System as Your Portfolio Grows
+Plan to Scale Your KPI System as You Grow

 The simple spreadsheet that worked for your first rental property won’t be enough to manage a dozen.
 As your portfolio expands and diversifies, your KPI framework must be able to scale with it.
 A scalable system is flexible enough to accommodate more properties, different asset types, and increasing complexity without losing clarity or accuracy.
 This often means transitioning from manual tracking to more sophisticated data reporting tools that can handle larger datasets.